Zantosko/Redis-Practice/README.md

 - Hashes are key value that don't allow nesting within them.
 Meaning you can't nest hashes within each other.

+- Creates or updates hash with specified key and its corresponding value:

 `HSET <hash name> <key> <value>`

-- Creates or updates hash with specified key and its corresponding value.
+- Returns value from specified hash at specified key:

 `HGET <hash name> <key>`

-- Returns value from specified hash at specified key.
+- Returns all key-value pairs in the hash:

 `HGETALL <hash name>`

+- Deletes specified key-value pair:

 `HDEL <hash name> <key>`

-- Deletes specified key-value pair.
+- Checks if specified hash exists or not:

 `HEXISTS <hash name>`

-- Checks if specified hash exists or not.